risingmin/CS180-GP/README.md

 **Relationships:**
 - Stored and managed by Database
 - Used in Transaction to represent purchased items
-- Referenced in Message for item-related communications
+- Referenced in Message for item-related messaging

 ### Message
 **Functionality:**